 Homeschooling is a movement by virtue of the fact that families who choose it step outside of the mainstream system.
 More than that, home educating families remove themselves from society’s primary established support network for parents and children.
 As inadequate as the school system is, choosing to leave it places us together and makes it urgent that we look after each other.
 A threat to one is a threat to all.
 I was aware of this when writing about home education for The Telegraph last year.
 Although at the time I still saw my family as semi-structured in our approach, I knew that the risks attached to potential compulsory monitoring could affect all of us and therefore I needed to argue the cause of unschoolers.
 Like it or not, we are a community.

 Community is inherently political in the sense of thinking about who has access to it.
 Who can afford to home educate?
 That’s not to say that everyone who home educates is wealthy.
 Realistically a lot of people choosing this path are making hard financial or career decisions.
 But harder decisions need to be made by people who are economically vulnerable.
-This may be a roadblock for working class people who present as white but poverty disproportionately affects Black and People of Colour families here in the UK.
+This may be a roadblock for working class people who present as white but poverty disproportionately affects Black and brown families here in the UK.
 When we make home education accessible to those who most struggle to be able to choose it, we make it more accessible to everyone.

 What can we do about this?
 Advocate for universal basic income.
 It’s more than a social justice issue.
 It’s about racial justice.